TAILOR-UoB/new_ways_of_publishing/booksource/examples/static-content.md

 (sec:static)=
 # Static content

-Prior to the world-wide web, **static content** was the only type of content that could be published.
+Prior to the World Wide Web, **static content** was the only type of content that could be published.
 It is primarily content that can be printed without loss of information, the most common forms of which are text, tables and figures.